fortesinformatica/jasper-rails/README.md

 ## History
 This project was first developed at Grupo Fortes in 2011 and we have been using it in several projects since then.
 Pay attention that all the features it supports right now were based in those project's especific needs.
 Therefore you might find a lot of
 JasperResports' features that are not yet supported.
-So, use it at your own risk!

-## TODO
-* Configuration
-* More RSpec matchers
-* SPECS!!!

 ## LICENSE

 Copyright (C) 2012 Marlus Saraiva, Rodrigo Maia